rengler33/rengler33/README.md

 ### [pydagorean](https://github.com/rengler33/pydagorean) (WIP)

 A way to construct DAGs for data pipelines, built on top of networkx.
-Useful for writing procedural code and encourages a functional programming style.
+Useful for writing declarative code and encourages a functional programming style.